innovatiostech/PyQtOpenCVAssignment/README.md

 Stop Button: to stop video feed display

-Record your screen & attach your working code to same email
+Record your screen, share video & attach your working code to same email

+You can use any screen recorder: https://chromewebstore.google.com/detail/awesome-screen-recorder-s/nlipoenfbbikpbjkfpfillcgkoblgpmj

 Timelimit: 24hours